About Us

 Growth of the Religious Community

-Establishment of Branches in Austria
+Establishment of Programs & Ministries in Austria

 Ordensgemeinschaft Franziskanerinnen Wien